Battle of Berestechko: Commemoration

 In 1908-1910 religious services commemorating the battle were organized in Berestechko by the Orthodox Church and Union of the Russian People, with tens of thousands of pilgrims visiting the site.

 In 1912-1914 a memorial church dedicated to Saint George was built in the vicinity of Berestechko to honour Cossacks fallen in the battle.
 The building was created in Cossack Baroque style, with interior frescoes designed by Ukrainian painter Ivan Yizhakevych.
 The construction of the church was sponsored through donations by Orthodox faithful and clergymen from Volhynia, as well as by Kuban, Don and Orenburg Cossack Hosts.

 As part of the opening ceremony, a solemn parade with the participation of Don Cossack troops was organized, and a 14-ton bell was installed on the belfry of the memorial church.
 In honour of the event, 300 Ukrainian Cossacks who had perished in the battle were awarded with Crosses of St. George.

 Despite the participation of Russian monarchist organizations in its creation, the monument in Berestechko was positively evaluated by members of the Ukrainian national movement such as Dmytro Doroshenko and Ivan Ohienko.
 After the fall of Tsarism Orthodox memorial services continued at the site.
 During the 1930s and 1940s Organization of Ukrainian Nationalists took a leading role in organizing patriotic manifestations in memory of the battle.

 The Battle of Berestechko is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "BERESTECZKO 28-30 VI 1651".

+In 1967 a museum dedicated to the battle was established on the premises of a former monastery near the village of Pliasheva.
+In 2009 the museum received the status of a national historical reserve.